Nokdef/NokdefWebsite/docs/Articles/Stylized-Puffy-Clouds-Shader.md

 title: ☁️ Puffy Clouds Shader
 ---

-# Stylized Puffy Clouds Shader :cloud:
+# Stylized Puffy Clouds Shader

 ###### A quick way of getting fluffy anime-esque clouds using a simple noise and vertex manipulation.
 Reasonably cheap technique, perfect for eerie backgrounds.
 ___